mupq/pqm4/README.md

 - `python3 benchmarks.py`: flashes the stack and speed binaries and writes the results to `benchmarks/stack/` and `benchmarks/speed/`.
 You may want to execute this several times for certain schemes for which the execution time varies significantly.

 In case you don't want to include all schemes, pass a list of schemes you want to include to any of the scripts, e.g., `python3 test.py newhope1024cca sphincs-shake256-128s`.
-In case you want to exclude certain schemes pass `--exclude`, e.g., `python3 test.py --exclude saber`
+In case you want to exclude certain schemes pass `--exclude`, e.g., `python3 test.py --exclude saber`.

-The benchmark results (in `benchmarks/`) created by `python3 benchmarks.py` can be automatically converted to a markdown table using `python3 convert_benchmarks.py md` or to csv using `python3 convert_benchmarks.py csv`
+The benchmark results (in `benchmarks/`) created by `python3 benchmarks.py` can be automatically converted to a markdown table using `python3 convert_benchmarks.py md` or to csv using `python3 convert_benchmarks.py csv`.

 ## Benchmarks
 The current benchmark results can be found in [benchmarks.csv](benchmarks.csv) or [benchmarks.md](benchmarks.md).